thisismahabadi/knowledge-center/README.md

 The tests will run on ``sqlite``.

+Make sure that you have installed php's sqlite extension.

 Feature tests are available for all routes, therefore you can test the project like this:

 ``vendor/bin/phpunit``